 - In order to enhance the system’s performance, simple physical changes must be made.

-- In order to alter the database schema at one level of a database system without having to update the schema at the next higher level, a DBMS must have the property known as data independence.
+Ans.
+Data independence refers to the ability to change the schema at one level of a database system without affecting the schema at the next higher level.